There are countless ways to make money from your homestead- I even named 32 Ways to Make Money from Your Homestead on a previous post.

 This one is a no brainer.
 At one time or another most chicken owners will find themselves overrun with eggs and considering selling the excess to friends and neighbors.
 We’ve been selling eggs at a local farmer’s market for a couple years now, at it’s a good market to be in.
 Here in NC, we can sell our eggs for about $3.50-$5.00 per dozen- and that is for conventionally fed birds.
 You can charge even more for GMO-free or organic eggs.
 You can also post on your local Craigslist or contact local small markets and restaurants.
 Plus raising 25 chickens isn’t much different than raising 10….

 If you’ve got a rooster- then you have fertile eggs!
 If you aren’t a breeder, you can probably sell hatching eggs for about the same price you might sell your fresh, eating eggs.
-If you have a specialized breeding stock and highly sought after breeds you can charge much more.
+If you have a specialized breeding stock and highly sought after breeds you can charge much more even up to $4 per egg.
 Either way- it’s one more way to make extra money from your birds!

 (On a side note, we sell more quail eggs for hatching than we do fresh eating!)